sspaeder/Wireguard-UI/README.md

 # WireGurad GUI

-This project was created because of the need of an client to start WireGuard without the need of admin rights.\
+This project was created because of the need of a client to start WireGuard without the need of admin rights.\
 It was developed during my work at the [Regionales Hochschul Rechenzentrum Kaiserslautern (RHRK)](https://www.rhrk.uni-kl.de/).

 ## Requierments